 The Doberman Pinscher

-Prior to the widespread use of German Shepherds among K9 police units, Doberman Pinschers were once the breed of choice for these canine squads.
+Prior to the widespread use of German Shepherds among K9 police units, Doberman Pinschers were once the breed of choice for canine squads.
+They’re strong, obedient, and intelligent dogs, which made them excellent choices for law enforcement.

 In the 1960s, Dobermans were primarily used for crowd control during riots.
-These dogs were inherently vicious and the aggressive tendencies were encouraged by the force.
+However, these dogs were inherently vicious and the aggressive tendencies were encouraged by the force.
 Furthermore, they were not well trained.

 The problem with those dogs [Dobermans] is you never knew when they were going to turn on you, even on their own handlers.– Mike Johnson (President of American Police Canine Association)